-In August, prices fell sharply in tandem with crude oil prices.
-In September, the domestic price fell due to low feedstock ethylene costs.
-International prices remained unaffected.
 In October, domestic prices increased despite a price dip in ethylene due to a spike in oil prices.
 International prices remained stable.
-In November, domestic and international prices fell due to persistent dull demand, surplus inventories and lower import offers from overseas suppliers.
+In November, domestic and international prices fell due to persistent dull demand, surplus inventories, and lower import offers from overseas suppliers.
 In December, domestic prices fell in tandem with crude oil prices.
-International prices increased due to stronger demand from China after relaxation of COVID norms.
+International prices increased due to stronger demand from China after the relaxation of COVID norms.
 In January, prices increased slightly in tandem with crude oil prices.
-In February, prices increased on the back of an improvement in demand from the agricultural sector and expectations of a rebound in Chinese demand in the postholiday period.
+In February, prices increased on the back of an improvement in demand from the agricultural sector and expectations of a rebound in Chinese demand in the post-holiday period.
 In March, prices remained stable.
-In April, domestic prices fell as the purchase pulse has been continually tepid amid ample product avails.
-In May, domestic prices fell in tandem with crude oil prices.
+In April, prices fell as the purchase pulse has been continually tepid amid ample product avails.
+In May, international, prices remained stable.
+Domestic prices fell in tandem with crude oil prices.
+In June, domestic prices continued to fall on the back of sluggish market sentiment and surplus product avails in the region, and lower import offers from overseas suppliers.